Project-Unison/Changelogs/changelogs-archives/2023/2023_08/August_3_2023_Patch.md

 > Many people can get bored if they keep playing on same map.
 This change should prevent players keep playing on same map for long time, allowing to give other maps a chance to play several maps in short time.
 * Removed `!nominate` command
 > We have noticed that people can repeatedly pick specific popular maps, caused by this !nominate command.
 As Live TF2 Casual doesn't include a player to choose a map, hopefully this change should allow others to try new maps without players keep choosing the same map over and over again.

-> Please note that SourceBans++ web panel won't be available to public due to my limitation, and it serves as installation and tools and nothing else!
-* Mute/Gag/Silence also gets synchronized unlike previous MySQL Bans